Serious disrespect? Harmless male instinct?

 What to do

 Check it isn’t a symptom of bigger trouble

-Do a mental check of the relationship.
-Are there any other signs that he's not happy?
+Do a mental check of the marriage.
+Are there any other signs that your partner’s not happy?
 Any issues in the bedroom?

 Is it your problem?

-Are you projecting your own insecurities onto innocent actions?
-If this is more about your own fears and self-doubt, then picking a fight with him won't resolve anything.
+Are you projecting your own insecurity onto innocent actions?
+If this is more about your own fears and self-doubt, then picking a fight with him won’t resolve anything.